noawe-boi/NoahsObsidianSync/Chemistry IA2.md

 |            |            |
 |            |            |
 |            |            |
-Extention, do outside factors influince enthalpy. can bonds with more enthalpy be formed in differnte cond
+Extention, do outside factors influince enthalpy. can bonds with more enthalpy be formed in differnte conditiions.

 ### Conclusion

-To answer the research question...
+To answer the research question